Skip to main content

 Strategic partner · Governance & decision support

-The strategic intelligence and governance layer behind responsible AI in commerce.
+The strategy and governance layer behind responsible AI in commerce.

-AI implementation is not just about tools.
-It is about judgement, prioritisation, governance frameworks, and structured organisational thinking.
-WithPraxis works alongside us — they bring the operating models, decision support and AI strategy; we bring the commerce systems, integration and engineering.
-Together: strategy, governance and execution under one delivery.
+AI work is rarely a tool problem.
+It's a judgement, prioritisation and governance problem.
+WithPraxis.ai works alongside us: they bring the operating models, decision support and AI strategy; we bring the commerce systems, integrations and engineering.
+Clients get strategy, governance and execution under one delivery plan.

 Capability stack

-The six things WithPraxis brings to a programme.
-Strategy, governance and decision support — surfaced as named outputs, not abstract advice.
+The six things WithPraxis.ai brings to a project.
+Strategy, governance and decision support, surfaced as named outputs, not slide-deck advice.

 AI readiness assessment